-Open boundary conditions can also be implented using the addFreeEnergyInlet-Boundary and addFreeEnergyOutletBoundary functions.
+Open boundary conditions can also be implented using the setFreeEnergyInlet-Boundary and setFreeEnergyOutletBoundary functions.
 These can be used to specify constant density or velocity boundaries.
 The first lattice is used to define the density or velocity boundary condition, while on the second and third lattices φ and ψ must instead be defined.
 For example, to set a constant velocity inlet:

 '''

-sOnLatticeBC1.addFreeEnergyInletBoundary(
+setFreeEnergyInletBoundary(

-inletIndicator, omega, "velocity", 1 );
+sLattice1, omega, inletIndicator, "velocity", 1);

-sOnLatticeBC2.addFreeEnergyInletBoundary(
+setFreeEnergyInletBoundary(

-inletIndicator, omega, "velocity", 2 );
+sLattice2, omega, inletIndicator, "velocity", 2);

-sOnLatticeBC3.addFreeEnergyInletBoundary(
+setFreeEnergyInletBoundary(

-inletIndicator, omega, "velocity", 3 );
+sLattice3, omega, inletIndicator, "velocity", 3);

-sLattice1.defineU(inletIndicator, 0.002);
+sLattice1.defineU( inletIndicator, 0.002);

-sLattice2.defineRho(inletIndicator, 1.);
+sLattice2.defineRho( inletIndicator, 1.);

-sLattice3.defineRho(inletIndicator, 0.);
+sLattice3.defineRho( inletIndicator, 0.);

 '''